pmfarley/Assisted-Installer-API/README.md

 23. In Host discovery Tab, once all of your nodes appear in the list, click on Next.
     ![discovery host](https://github.com/rh-telco-tigers/Assisted-Installer-API/blob/main/images/discovery-iso.png)

-22. In the networking tab review the details of service ip.
-Note that service IP is the one which we specified in cluster-details file
+22. In the Networking tab, review the settings for the Cluster network CIDR, host prefix, and Service network CIDR.
+    Verify that these have been set as specified previously from in cluster-details file.

+    From this tab, also enter the static IP addresses for the API VIP and the Ingress VIP.

     ![Service IP](https://github.com/rh-telco-tigers/Assisted-Installer-API/blob/main/images/service-ip.png)

 23. Proceed to click on Next and Install the cluster